Filament collapse: a two phase process

 There, green dots represent the gravitational force and the orange squares show the force due to ram pressure.
+The gravitational force is calculated by the gravitational acceleration output from the simulation and the mass of the end clump, whereas the ram pressure force was estimated by $\Delta v^2 \rho S$ for a each cell with $S$ being the face area of the cell in this case, $\Delta v$ the velocity difference between neighbouring cells and $\rho$ the density in the given cell.
 The arrows show the deviation within 15 cells ahead of the core, the square represents the highest value and the end of the arrow the average.
 Although the determination of the ram pressure is uncertain, which is depicted by the large arrow, the graph supports the idea of a two phase collapse.

 With the equilibrium of forces a simple model can be established describing the collapse of a filament in two phases, given in the following section.